Luanna110/Project---online_shop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Shop design created using Django freemwork.
+Shop design created using Django framework.
 The store has the basic functionalities of the online store.
-The store has an administrator panel, the ability to set up and log in by the user, a basket, and a form of card payment.
+The store has an administrator panel, the ability to set up and log in by the user, a cart, and a form of card payment.

 ### Built With